Tsquare17/ScriptXtractor/README.md

 # Tsquare\ScriptXtractor
-A package that allows the use of inline JavaScript in Blade Templates on WordPress, without just spitting them out right in place.
+A package that allows the use of JavaScript in Blade Templates on WordPress, without inlining.

 ScriptXtractor allows you to work with component specific scripts right in your template, without inlining your scripts, by parsing the specified templates path, compiling discovered scripts, and enqueueing them as specified in the template.